tkhkaeio/CyCADA/README.md

 ## Pretraining

-pretrained models contain in `pretrain` \
+Pretrained models contain in `pretrain` \
-if you pretrain a source classifier before adaptation, please specify `pretrain=1`. \
+If you pretrain a source classifier before adaptation, please specify `pretrain=1`. \

 ## Train